Adam-Gladstone/XAMLCodeManager/README.md

 `<!-- A container control that draws a border, background or both around another object -->
 <Border x:Name="ctrlBorder" Margin="0,0,0,0" BorderThickness="5" CornerRadius="5" Padding="10"></Border>
 `

+If you don't need or want to name the XAML control (maybe you do not reference it in the code-behind class), you can simply drag the code snippet from the list and drop it into your editor.

 The XAML code snippets can be added to and extended in an obvious way: e.g. you can have different stack panels for 'horizontal' and 'vertical', different sized grids, and so on.